7.1 Inference for Two Dependent Samples (Matched Pairs)

 The population parameter of interest is μd, the mean difference.
 Our point estimate is \overline{x}_d.

-If we are using the t-distribution, the error bound for the population mean difference is:
+If we are using the t-distribution, the margin of error for the population mean difference is:

 MoE = \left({t}_{\frac{\alpha }{2}}\right)\left(\frac{s_d}{\sqrt{n}}\right)